Updated: March 7, 2026

 - Take distributions

-It’s important to note that your IAP must be rolled over or distributed up to 15 years from retirement.
+It’s important to note that your IAP must be rolled over or distributed within 15 years of your retirement.

-But if you are over the set monthly threshold (which varies), you’ll be paying 2.5 % of your IAP into this account to fund your future pension benefit.
+But if you are over the set monthly threshold, you’ll be paying 2.5% of your IAP into this account to fund your future pension benefit and the rest will go into your IAP.
 If you see this section on your annual statement, you are paying into it.
-For 2022 the threshold is a monthly salary of $3,333.
+For 2026, the threshold is a monthly salary of $3,890.

 Plan Your Retirement with Clarity

-Knowing the ins and out of your retirement can be tricky – that’s why we’re here to help.
-From reading your PERS statements to mapping out a plan to reach your unique retirement goals, Clarity Wealth Development can help you get on track.
+Knowing the ins and out of your retirement can be tricky, but we can help.
 Click here to schedule a meeting with Clarity today.